 - Standardised English language tests such as IELTS or TOEFL for international students.

-- Standardized graduate tests (GMAT/ GRE scores) are required for some programs, especially when applying for business and management-related programs in both universities.
+- Standardized graduate tests (GMAT/ GRE scores) are required for some programs, especially when applying to the business school in both universities.

 - Some programs may also require you to take up an admissions test.